doen1el/calibre-web-companion/README.md

 # Calibre Web Companion

-This is an unofficial companion app for [Calibre Web](https://github.com/janeczku/calibre-web) (which also works for [Calibre Web Automated](https://github.com/crocodilestick/Calibre-Web-Automated)) that allows you to browse through your book collection and download books directly to your device.
-You can also interact with your books by marking them as read, unread, or bookmark.
-You can also send book directly to your e-reader (Kindle/Kobo) thanks to the great work of [send2ereader](https://github.com/daniel-j/send2ereader).
+This is an unofficial companion application for [Calibre Web](https://github.com/janeczku/calibre-web) (which also works for [Calibre Web Automated](https://github.com/crocodilestick/Calibre-Web-Automated)) that allows you to browse your book collection and download books directly to your device.
+You can also interact with your books by marking them as read, unread or bookmarked.
+You can also send books directly to your e-reader (Kindle/Kobo) thanks to the great work of [send2ereader](https://github.com/daniel-j/send2ereader).

 The app is built with [Flutter](https://github.com/flutter/flutter) and uses the **Material You**.
 The app is currently available for **Android** only.